-Leasehold properties with less than fifty years unexpired Over unexpired period of lease Freehold buildings and long leasehold properties Freehold land is not depreciated Over 50 years Fixtures, fittings, plant & machinery and office equipment 2 to 10 years
+Freehold land is not depreciated

+Fixtures, fittings, plant & machinery and office equipment 2 to 10 years

 Materials and equipment held for hire purposes are valued at cost less an amount, based on varying rates, according to normal working lives of between one and ten years, computed on the basis of cost, to cover depreciation, to write the assets down to nil, and to cover wastage and obsolescence.
 Profits or losses arising when customers are invoiced for loss of equipment held for hire purposes are calculated by reference to average written down values.
 Materials and equipment held for hire are classified as fixed assets.